-On a fast-track schedule I developed a series of concepts that we presented on a spectrum of “Harvard” to “Un-Harvard.”
-For instance, on the far end of the spectrum we presented the bold idea to disguise the entire building as a boutique hotel (inspired by the Boston urban apparel store Bodega) and on the near end were concepts that used more traditional academic iconography such as the Harvard seal.
+On a fast-track schedule, I led a graphic design and brand team in developing a series of concepts that were initially presented on a spectrum of “Harvard” to “Un-Harvard.”
+For instance, on the far end of the spectrum, we presented the bold idea to disguise the building entirely, perhaps as a boutique hotel (inspired by the Boston urban apparel store Bodega).
+On the near end of the spectrum were concepts that used more traditional academic iconography, such as the Harvard seal.
 The “Hi” icon sat somewhere in the middle.
-The icons resembles app icons, such as the ones used by Adobe for its Creative Cloud apps.
-We quickly fell in love with such a welcoming symbol for “Harvard innovation.”
-The “Hi” icon on the buildings facade is nearly 8 feet square.
-Months after the building opened I received an email from Harvard informing me that school children—as their school buses drove by were waving “Hi” back at the building.
+The resultant Hi icon resembles periodic table-like app icons, such as the ones used by Adobe for its Creative Cloud apps.
+As such, the identity is, in some ways, more of an “icon” or “gesture” rather than a traditional logo.
+The Harvard community and the Allston community alike quickly fell in love with this symbol for “Harvard innovation.”
+The illuminated “Hi” icon that was installed on the main building’s facade is nearly eight feet square.
+Months after the building opened, I received an email from Harvard informing me that school children—as their school buses drove by were waving “Hi” back at the building.

 FILED IN: Brand Design